quantavil/obsidian/Testing/Selenium MCQ.md

 11. Which notation describes the specific context/initial conditions of the acceptance test? ' *Given*

-12. Which of the following is/are the disadvantages of Agile methodolgy?
+12. Which of the following is/are the disadvantages of Agile methodology?

- Trai'isperancy between the team members
-Poor resource planning and documentation
+	*Poor resource planning and documentation
-Q Level 01 collaboration is difficult
+	 Level  collaboration is difficult
-©Time-to—Mai'ket '
+	Time-to-Market*